 Marcela Deitrich provides leadership and supervision to the Fund’s Customer Service and Administrative Services Departments.
-She is responsible for the development of short and long-term operational strategies providing the leadership necessary for the successful design, development, and execution.
-Marcela also oversees the Fund’s facilities and administrative operation.
+She is responsible for the design, development, and execution of short and long-term operational strategies, and manages the overall performance of people and processes to achieve the highest levels of customer satisfaction.

-Prior to joining the Fund, she has served as customer service manager at PromptCare, and held various roles at AXA Financial in New Jersey, and New York Life Insurance Company in New York City.
+Prior to joining the Fund, she served as customer service manager at PromptCare, and held various roles at AXA Financial in New Jersey, and New York Life Insurance Company in New York City.

 Marcela holds an MBA from the New York University’s Stern School of Business with a specialization in leadership, marketing, and global business.
 She also earned the Certificate in Business Excellence and Certificate in Strategy from Columbia Business School.
 She graduated cum laude from St. Peter’s University where she obtained a BA in political science.